Dance with the devil we know rather than the devil we don’t.

 • Have the confidence to know, “this too shall pass.”

-• Seek advice from those trusted.
+• Seek advice from those you trust.

 • Reframe your thinking.
-Once you are aware of your non productive thoughts, you can shift them to facilitate a growth mindset.
+Once you are aware of your non-productive thoughts, you can shift them to facilitate a growth mindset.

 • Take time to reflect and reevaluate what has happened.